Washington-University/HCPpipelines/README.md

 set at the top of the batch script need to be verified or edited as above.

 Like the `PreFreeSurferPipelineBatch.sh` script, the `DiffusionPreprocessingBatch.sh`
-also needs a variable set to the path to the gradient coefficients files.
+also needs a variable set to the path to the gradient coefficients file or `NONE` if gradient distortion correction is to be skipped.
 In the `DiffusionPreprocessingBatch.sh` script that variable is `Gdcoeffs`.
-If you intend to skip the gradient distortion correction part of diffusion preprocessing, then you should set this variable to a value of "NONE".
+As distributed, this example script is setup with the assumption that you will skip gradient distortion correction.
+If you have a gradient coefficients file available and would like to perform gradient distortion corrrection, you will need to update the `Gdcoeffs` variable to contain the path to your gradient coefficients file.

 ### Functional Preprocessing